abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

                  } }
 ```

-Pyos binds the metadirectory ldap server with serviceaccount credentials
-Pyos read the ldap attribut `description` value to get the user's trusted domain.
+Pyos binds to the metadirectory LDAP server using the service account credentials, then reads the LDAP attribute `description` to determine the user's trusted domain.

-For example :
+For example:
 ``` ldif
 description: AD\john
 ```

-Then pyos look for provider `AD` configuration and process authentification on domain `AD`
+Pyos then looks up the `AD` provider configuration and performs authentication against the `AD` domain.

-The `metadirectory` accounts can be disabled.
+Accounts in the `metadirectory` can be in any state.
-The ldap attribut `userAccountControl` is not read on metaDirectory provider.
-The account can have the bit `UF_ACCOUNT_DISABLE` set or not.
+The LDAP attribute `userAccountControl` is not read for metadirectory providers.
+The `UF_ACCOUNT_DISABLE` bit is not evaluated.

-A service account must defined for a `metadirectory` provider.
-The service account is used to bind the metadirectory.
+A service account must be defined for every `metadirectory` provider.
+The service account is used to bind to the metadirectory.

-### Complete example with a `metadirectory` provider and active directory user domain
+### Complete Example with a `metadirectory` Provider and Active Directory User Domains

+In this example:
-The user's domain mane is AD.
+- The user's domain name is `AD`.
-The meta domain name is CORPORATE.
+- The meta domain name is `CORPORATE`.
-The meta domain use a dedicated attribut `join_key_ldapattribut`
+- The meta domain uses a dedicated attribute specified by `join_key_ldapattribut`.

 ``` json
 authmanagers: {